y0k4i-1337/obsidian-md2jira-plugin/README.md

 1. Download the latest release from the [Releases](https://github.com/y0k4i-1337/obsidian-md2jira-plugin/releases) page;
-2. Extract the contents of the zip file to your vault's plugins folder;
+2. Download `main.js` and `manifest.json` to a proper folder inside your vault's plugins folder;
 3. Reload Obsidian.

 ## License